Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers shows Wynnum West averaged around 72 new dwelling approvals each year over the past five financial years, totalling an estimated 364 homes.
-So far in FY-26, 15 approvals have been recorded.
-Each dwelling has contributed to an average of 2.4 new residents per year over these five years.
-New homes are being built at an average expected construction cost value of $497,000.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Wynnum West averaged approximately 81 new dwelling approvals annually over the past five financial years, totalling an estimated 407 homes.
+By FY26, 19 approvals have been recorded.
+Over these five years, an average of 2.2 new residents per year was associated with each dwelling, indicating robust demand that supports property values.
+The average construction cost value for new homes was $497,000, reflecting a developer focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development